-One set of four board racks will hold a maximum of four wakeboards.
-Do not attempt to overload board racks with more than one piece of equipment per slot.
-When loading boards into the rack, always insert boards into individual slots so the board bottoms are facing each other.
-Make sure the clamp is secure and wakeboard is not loose.
+One set (four) Flight ClipsTM will hold a maximum of 4 wakeboards.
+Do not overload Flight ClipsTM with more than one piece of equipment per slot.
+When loading boards into the Flight ClipsTM, always insert boards into individual slots so the board bottoms are facing each other.
+Always visually inspect bungee to ensure the locking ball is securely in the locking claw.

-Avoid personal injury or property damage caused by flying objects.

-WARNING DO NOT trailer your boat with any items in the board racks.
+WARNING Avoid personal injury or property damage caused by flying objects.
+DO NOT trailer your boat or attempt to fold tower with any items in the Flight ClipsTM.
 Personal injury or property damage can result.